Mount Rushmore Fireworks Celebration

-A Fireworks Celebration at Mount Rushmore held on July 3, 2020 was the first and only use of fireworks at the site since 2008.
+A Fireworks Celebration at Mount Rushmore held on July 3, 2020, was the only official use of fireworks at Mount Rushmore since 2009.
 President Donald Trump spoke at the event, which was also attended by South Dakota Governor Kristi Noem, host of Entertainment Tonight Mary Hart, First Lady Melania Trump and Trump's eldest son Donald Trump Jr.

 The event was controversial for being held amid the ongoing COVID-19 pandemic.
 The event was also protested by Indigenous people who see Mount Rushmore as a symbol of settler colonialism and dispute ownership of the site as part of the Black Hills land claim.
 The protests helped establish the Land Back campaign in the US.

 Background

 Fireworks displays were regularly held at Mount Rushmore between 1998 and 2009.
 In 2010, the National Park Service stopped fireworks displays because of concerns about wildfires and potential contamination of drinking water.